CorinneBosch/gift-hub/README.md

 1. **Fork** this [Gift-Hub repository](https://github.com/CorinneBosch/gift-hub/)
 2. Then clone **your** fork to your computer.
-3. Ensure you have `Ruby` and `rspec` installed.
-Check ruby version with `ruby -v`
+3. Ensure you have `node.js` and `npm` installed.
+Check node version with `node -v`
-4. Install bundler if you haven't already.
-`gem install bundler`
-5. Install the gems required by this repository.
-`bundle install`
+4. Install all node modules in both client & server directory with `npm i`.

 ## <a name="DB">Database connection</a>